 There isn’t any ‘getting over’ what he did to us.
 The damage was too great.
 He opened a Pandora’s box that can never be closed.
 None of us can ever again enjoy the bliss of ignorance about the evils and the sick underworld he forced into our lives.

 There is only moving on, rebuilding, and learning to trust the world again.
-Someday, I hope to no longer have nightmares.
-I hope to awaken each morning to a sense of joy and purpose rather than dread and remembrance and pain.
+After a decade of hard work, I stopped having nightmares and I could finally awaken each morning to a sense of joy and purpose rather than dread and remembrance and pain.
 This is the aftermath of marriage to a sex addict.
-This is PTSD.
+This is C-PTSD.
 This is my life’s work.